Workers’ Compensation Insurance in Alaska

 Although the above individuals can opt out of their firm’s workers’ comp plan, they must still maintain coverage for all of their employees, as well as for any family members or friends who work with them (subject to the exceptions listed earlier).

-It's always a good idea to carry this coverage, as it can protect you from unexpected medical bills and provide part of the wages you'd lose while recovering from a work injury.
+Even if you qualify for an exemption, it's always a good idea to carry this coverage, as it can protect you from unexpected medical bills and provide part of the wages you'd lose while recovering from a work injury.

 How much does workers' compensation insurance cost in Alaska?